-- The Purchaser may only offset or claim a right of retention if his claims are determined to be undisputed or legally binding.
+- The buyer can only offset a claim or exercise a right of retention, if their claims are unchallenged or have been made legally binding.

 - Should the Vendor fall into default in delivery the Purchaser shall be entitled, following establishment of an appropriate period of grace for delivery, to withdraw from the contract.
 Damages claims are excluded unless the Vendor acts with intent or is guilty of gross negligence.

 - Appropriate partial deliveries are permissible.